Jasonpat/comparative-oncogenomics-canine-feline-mammary-cancer/README.md

 ### Step 5 — Druggability and clinical-candidate annotation

-Conserved UP-core targets are queried against the Open Targets Platform GraphQL API.
+Conserved upregulated core targets are queried against the Open Targets Platform GraphQL API.
 The module retrieves target-level drug/clinical-candidate evidence and tractability annotations, then queries ChEMBL for ATC classifications when drug identifiers are available.

 The pipeline uses the current Open Targets GraphQL `target(ensemblId: ...)` query with the `drugAndClinicalCandidates` and `tractability` fields.
 Because Open Targets is a live resource and its API schema may change over time, raw JSON responses are cached locally.